mr-ravin/unet-image-segmentation/README.md

 # Unet Architecture for Image Segmentation

-This repository contains the Unet architecture built with pytorch library.
+This repository contains the Unet architecture built with Pytorch library.
 Here, the Unet architecture is used to perform the image segmentation.

 ##### Programmer: [Ravin Kumar](http://mr-ravin.github.io)